wandiramadan7/Data-analysis-project-on-the-Mint-Classics-Company-database/README.md

 4. Modeling
 In this stage, we determine the mining techniques to be used based on the existing issues.
 5. Evaluation
-In the evaluation stage, I won't provide an evaluation of the analysis techniques I used.
+In the evaluation stage, I explain useful findings from the results of data analysis.
 6. Deployment
-The deployment stage involves presenting the findings obtained.
+The deployment stage involves presenting the findings obtained and provide recommendations or solutions that can be implemented in the future

 For a more detailed explanation of creating the database, you can read it in the Medium post I've created: https://medium.com/@wandiramadan.stat/data-analysis-project-on-the-mint-classics-company-database-using-crisp-dm-methodology-with-sql-a8e9adcb3917